Team17 Returns with a Rage In Raging Justice

 Roar Coughed up yet another funny picture of us here, Roar to the left and me in the middle.

-Team17 never made a sidescrolling beater indeed, but just about every game they made back then was of very good quality and style and this game bear that same quality feeling.
+Team17 never made a sidescrolling beater indeed, but just about every game they made back then was of very good quality and style, and this game bears that same quality feeling.

 I know some people (Kim Justice among others) out there claim this game ain’t like them, i have absolutely no idea what the hell they are on about really, the first thing i felt while playing this game was that it felt like a sequel to Final Fight and it’s PlayStation 2 sequel Street Wise among others, and i know quite a lot of Amiga fans say the same.